industrial-edge/machine-insight/README.md

 ### General task

 For the remote diagnostic of a PLC via Machine Insight, it is required that the PLC and the IED are connected to the same network.
-Machine Insight collects the device data from the PLC via the S7+ Connector.
+Machine Insight collects the device data from the PLC via the SIMATIC S7+ Connector.
 This connector must be configured via the Common Configurator app.
 For retrieving the PLC alarms you need to create an asset structure and a dedicated alarm channel within the IIH Essentials app.
 Since Machine Insight is based on this asset structure, you can configure one PLC dashboard for each asset.
 For visualizing the machine status it is necessary to configure a status mapping within Machine Insight and assign the dedicated PLC parameter to the asset.
 Finally you can configure one or more assets to show the dedicated device and machine data:
 - Machine status (via PLC variable and status mapping)
 - Device status (PLC status)
 - Device alarms (system/process/security alarms)